bml-research/data_analysis_bml/excel/excel_05_data_cleaning.md

 ## Dealing with missing data

 Often, data analysts are dealing with missing data in datasets.
 Data fields may be simply empty, contain a dash (-) or may contain an `#N/A` error.
 There are various approaches one can take when dealing with missing data.
 For example, you can throw out all the data for any sample missing one or more data elements.
-However, be aware that missing data might not be randomly distribured.
+However, be aware that missing data might not be randomly distributed.

 The approaches that can be taken are:
 - Delete the samples (rows) with one or more missing data elements;